OpenBuildings/functest/guide/functest/dsl.md

 Setters
 -------

-Those are basic setters that operate on the current tag
+Those are basic setters that operate on the current tag.
+These are low level methods and you should generally not have to use them at all.
+They are mostly used internally by the Actions.

 * `set($value)` - Set the value for the current form field.
 * `append($value)` - Append to the current value - useful for textarea / input fields